 Medium-duty and heavy-duty trucks and buses play a vital role in moving freight and passengers, serving as the backbone of America's economy.
 These vehicles are also essential for construction, building and servicing of our water and electricity infrastructure, collecting refuse, and maintaining roadways and highways.
 Improving vehicle efficiency and safety in freight transportation, while informing national strategies toward minimizing environmental impacts and decarbonizing the transportation sector, is vital to the country as the economy grows.

-Leading the way, the 21st Century Truck PartnershipSM is addressing these important national challenges related to medium-duty and heavy-duty truck efficiency, safety, and emissions by pursuing collaborative research and development among government and industry partners.
-The 21st Century Truck Partnership's overall vision is for our nation's trucks and buses to safely and cost-effectively move larger volumes of freight and greater numbers of passengers while emitting little or no pollution and dramatically reducing the dependency on foreign oil.
+Leading the way, the 21st Century Truck PartnershipSM is addressing these important national challenges related to medium-duty and heavy-duty truck efficiency, safety, and emissions by fostering research collaboration and technical innovation among government and industry partners.
+The 21st Century Truck Partnership's overall vision is for our nation's trucks and buses to safely and cost-effectively move larger volumes of freight and greater numbers of passengers while emitting little or no pollution to decarbonize the transportation sector.

 The 21st Century Truck Partnership is addressing the technical needs of the medium- and heavy-duty truck industry, as well as major policy goals for government agencies, through three main activities: